ricardomazuera/hackerrank-challenges/README.md

 # hackerrank-challenges
-My solutions to HackerRank challenges and other competitive programming problems
+My solutions to HackerRank challenges and other competitive programming problems with Python